-These cookies are festive, delicious, and, best of all - homemade!
-Red velvet crinkle cookies are both rich and fudgy with that pop of red we all recognize and that delicious powdered sugar crackle top.
+These chewy red velvet crinkles are festive, delicious, and, best of all, homemade!
+These cookies are rich with that pop of red we all recognize and that fluffy powdered sugar crackle top.

-Many people use cake mix for crinkle cookies, but we promise the extra effort to make these treats from scratch is worth it.
+Many people use cake mix for crinkle cookies, but I promise the extra effort to make these treats from scratch is worth it.
 The best part?
-Not only do they put you in the Christmas spirit, but they are also perfect for celebrating love on Valentine’s Day.
+They put you in the Christmas spirit and are perfect for celebrating love on Valentine’s Day, Mother's Day or any day.

 Jump to:

-- Flour - All-purpose white flour will work perfectly.
+- Flour - All-purpose flour will work perfectly.

-- Cocoa powder - This provides the decadent fudge flavor.
+- Unsweetened cocoa powder - This hint of cocoa powder provides a decadent flavor.

 - Baking powder - Can’t forget your leavening agent!